omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 ^^^^^^^^^^^^^^

 In addition to makefiles, you also need to specify where your C++ files are located (source folders).
-This is usually the :file:`src` folder of the project, or, for small projects, the project root.
+This is usually the :file:`src` folder of the project or, for small projects, the project root.
 It is also possible to exclude folders from a source folder.
-The controls on the right-bottom part of the dialog (:guilabel:`Source` group) allow you to set up source folders and exclusions on the project.
+The controls on the bottom-right part of the dialog (:guilabel:`Source` group) allow you to set up source folders and exclusions on the project.
 Source files that are outside source folders or are in an excluded folder will be ignored by both the IDE and the build process.

 .. note::

-   Source folders and exclusions that you configure on this page actually modify the contents of the :guilabel:`Source Location` tab of the :menuselection:`C++ General --> Paths and Symbols` page of the project properties dialog; the changes will affect all build configurations.
+   Source folders and exclusions that you configure on this page actually modify the contents of the :guilabel:`Source Location` tab of the :menuselection:`C++ General --> Paths and Symbols` page of the project properties dialog, and the changes will affect all build configurations.

 Automatically created makefiles are by default :guilabel:`deep`, meaning that they include all (non-excluded) source files under them in the build.
 That is, a source file will be included in the build if it is both under a source folder and covered by a makefile.
-(This applies to automatically generated makefiles; the IDE has obviously no control over the behaviour of custom makefiles.)
+(This applies to automatically generated makefiles; the IDE has no control over the behavior of custom makefiles.)

 Makefile Generation
 ^^^^^^^^^^^^^^^^^^^